 In September 2014, the Issuer announced its plan to sharpen its strategic focus by establishing two stand-alone companies focused on the HealthTech and Lighting opportunities respectively.
-To this end, a stand-alone structure was established for Philips Lighting within the Group, effective 1 February 2016.
-Following the listing of Philips Lighting on Euronext Amsterdam on 27 May 2016, the Issuer retained a 71.23 per cent. stake and, in the course of 2017, the Issuer completed three accelerated bookbuilt offerings as a result of which the Issuer no longer has control over Philips Lighting and ceased to consolidate Philips Lighting in the Group's accounts as from the end of November 2017.
-See "-Business of the Group-Recent Developments-Philips Lighting Sell-Down" below.
+To this end, a stand-alone structure was established for Philips Lighting (renamed Signify in 2018) within the Group, effective 1 February 2016.
+Following the listing of Signify on Euronext Amsterdam on 27 May 2016, the Issuer retained a 71.23 per cent. stake and, in the course of 2017, the Issuer completed three accelerated bookbuilt offerings as a result of which the Issuer no longer has control over Signify and ceased to consolidate Signify in the Group's accounts as from the end of November 2017.
+In February 2018, the Issuer successfully completed a fourth accelerated book-build offering to institutional investors of 16.22 million shares in Signify.
+During that year, the Issuer sold Signify shares in the open market, reducing its shareholding to 16.5 per cent. of Signify's issued share capital as of 31 December 2018.
+As from that date, the Issuer no longer had board representation on the supervisory board of Signify.
+The remaining shares were reclassified to Other current financial assets, with fair value changes recognised through Other comprehensive income.
+See "Business of the Group-Recent Developments-Signify Sell-Down" below.